harishd10/recon/README.md

 Recon is a library to compute Reeb graphs.
-It implements the algorithm outlined in the paper "Computing Reeb Graphs as a Union of Contour Trees" by Harish Doraiswamy and Vijay Natarajan.
+It implements the algorithm outlined in the paper "Computing Reeb Graphs as a Union of Contour Trees" Harish Doraiswamy and Vijay Natarajan
+IEEE Transactions on Visualization and Computer Graphics, 19(2), 2013, 249--262.

 Recon is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.